Camboridesbikes/Git-lesson/README.md

 # Git-lesson
-Learning to use the bash terminal (devSlopes)
+Learning to use the bash terminal

 Everything is so great and I love it!